Tervasaari: History

 Tervasaari got its name from a storage used by tar merchants, located on the island.
 The island appeared on maps in the 1640s as Tiäruholmen.
 The name Tervasaari was established in the late 19th century.

 In 1804 Tervasaari was leased as a plank storage to plank merchant Petter Heidenstrauch.
 In 1805 Heidenstrauch built a tar granary on the island.
 This granary is the only building on the island to survive to this day.
 The granaries were located in Tervasaari because of risk of fire.

 At the time, houses in cities were made of wood and topped with flammable materials such as shingles, birch bark or peat, and hay and firewood were stored in the yards.
 The fire-fighting equipment at the time was also inefficient.
-Because of thesse reasons the risk of fire was great.
+Because of these reasons the risk of fire was great.
 For example Helsinki was almost completely destroyed in a fire that started on 17 November 1808.

 During the wars Tervasaari hosted an anti-aircraft gun and the granary was used as an outpost for its crew.
 In 1939 the Tervasaarenkannas causeway was built to connect Tervasaari to Pohjoisranta.
 When a permanent connection to the island had been established, the city began using the island as a storage.
 A tall plank fence was built around the island.
 In wintertime Tervasaari acted as a dumping ground for excess snow.

 In 1970 Tervasaari was fully opened to the public.
 At the time the last functioning cement foundry on the island moved away.
 Tervasaari was expanded by land reclamation.
 During the last renovation in 1995 the artificial pond on the island was filled up.